thefutureseer/Tech_I_Build_WIth/docs/js.md

 # JavaScript

 ## Overview
+With 6 years of experience using JavaScript, I have honed skills in both client-side and server-side development, crafting robust, scalable, and user-friendly applications.
 JavaScript is a popular go-to language for web development.
 From dynamic client-side behavior to server-side logic using Node.js, JavaScript empowers us to build robust and scalable applications.
 With its ability to work seamlessly across the entire stack, JavaScript continues to be a popular cornerstone in web development workflow.

-Certainly!
 Here's an expanded explanation with a section discussing when JavaScript is a great choice and when it might not be the best tool for the job.
 You can incorporate this into your documentation.

 ---